-We’ve spent the majority of today’s blog post going over the circumstances in which a judge would be justified in ordering continued child support for a child over the age of 18.
+We've spent most of today's blog post going over the circumstances in which a judge would be justified in ordering continued child support for a child over the age of 18.
 On the other end of the spectrum, if we consider how much a court can award in support in terms of money, the law is not nearly as specific.

 Questions or concerns about child support for your disabled or special needs child?
 Contact the Law Office of Bryan Fagan, PLLC

 Our licensed family law attorneys work on behalf of clients across southeast Texas and would be honored to do the same for you and your family.
-A free of charge consultation is only a phone call away.
+A free-of-charge consultation is only a phone call away.